 Cap Off the Day with a Run Through the Louvre

-It was around 4:00 pm when I arrived to the Louvre.
+It was around 4:00 pm when I arrived at the Louvre.
 It closed at 6:00 pm, so I thought I was a genius because most of the people would be gone, right?
 I failed to remember that it was, in fact, a Saturday.
-Forgetting the days tends to happen when you travel.
+Forgetting what day of the week it is is a happy side effect of travel.

 The Mona Lisa was surrounded by people snapping photos of her and I decided I just did not have the energy to elbow my way to the front.
 I enjoyed the view from the outskirts, amazed at just how small she is in comparison to many of the other artwork that flashed by me as I walked quickly to meet her.
 Somewhat anticlimactic I must say.